mikusdev/buuklyn/README.md

-# buuklyn --- DEVELOPER VERSION -- UNSTABLE
+# buuklyn

 this is unstable lmao

+Please run setup.sh for ubuntu installation